 The Chart below summarizes the likely treatment of these Plans from the tax, DOL, compliance, and PERS perspectives.
 A chart in Appendix E summarizes the likely tax treatment of the components of these Plans.
 Plan A provides the most certainty and simplicity.
-Plan B adds a nominal cash component, which may help attract and retain volunteers, but Plan B triggers the obligation to file W-2s and potentially creates PERS issues.
+Plan B adds a nominal cash component, which may help attract and retain volunteers, but Plan B triggers the obligation to file W-2s and creates the obligation to report to PERS.